fommil/fpmortals/manuscript/wip.md

 his super-important accounts, so we have to hack our business logic and put out a release to production as soon as possible.

-`.flatMapSuspension` to the rescue, which is like `.mapSuspension` but we can also return a pre-canned result (`Free.pure`) instead of scheduling the instruction.
-We special case the instruction in a custom natural transformation with its return value:
+Our monkey patch can map into a `Free` structure, allowing us to return a pre-canned result (`Free.pure`) instead of scheduling the instruction.
+We special case the instruction in a custom natural transformation with its return
+value:

 {lang="text"}
 ~~~~~~~~